jamolnng/SDL2_Application/README.md

 SDL2_Application
 ================

-SDL2 Application is a small, easy to use, library for SDL2, SDL2_image, and glew.
+SDL2 Application is a small, easy to use, library for SDL2, SDL2_image, and a gl3w-like.
 The library focuses mostly around OpenGL.

 Some things this library includes:
 - Window handling and the option to use OpenGL rendering over SDL rendering